makalu/makalu.github.com/blog/_posts/2015-09-15-state-of-bitcoin-2015.markdown

 ![][4]

-It hasn’t reached a level of stability that would give me the confidence to store large values, but nonetheless it’s a promising sign in terms of its liklihood to survive.
+It hasn’t reached a level of stability that would give me the confidence to hold significant value in bitcoin, but nonetheless it’s an optimistic sign in terms of its liklihood to survive.

 In terms of adoption, it’s also promising to see a steady increase in the number of daily bitcoin transactions.

 ![][5]

-Many, myself included, imagine that there’s only two outcomes for bitcoin—that it will eventually replace gold as the world’s principle non-fiat store of value, or that it’s value will go to zero.
+Many, myself included, imagine there’s only two possible outcomes for bitcoin—that it will eventually replace gold as the world’s principle non-fiat store of value, or that its value will go to zero.

 It’s interesting to consider that if bitcoin attained even half of gold’s current $6.5 trillion market cap, the value of a single bitcoin would be worth over $150,000.

 ## Wallet technologies

-The emergence of **multi-signature wallets** allow users to store their bitcoins with providers like [**Coinbase**][1] and [**Bitgo**][3] in such a way that they can’t be lost to hackers or mischief on the part of platform staff (think Mt Gox).
+The emergence of **multi-signature wallets** allow users to store their bitcoins with providers like [**Coinbase**][1] and [**BitGo**][3] in such a way that they can’t be lost to hackers or mischief on the part of platform staff (think Mt Gox).

 The emergence of **hierarchical deterministic wallets** allow  far greater privacy and security, in that a unqiue address can be generated for each transaction, and the entire wallet can be recovered from a complex passphrase in the case of, say, loss of device.

-And for those who want to completely delegate the custody of their bitcoins to a third-party, we’ve seen the emergence of services like [**Xapo**][2], who currently lead the market in custody of bitcoins held by large institutions (such as the Bitcoin Investment Trust ETF.)
+And for those who want to completely delegate custody of their bitcoins to a third-party, we’ve seen the emergence of ultra-secure services like [**Xapo**][2], who currently lead the market in custody of bitcoins held by large institutions (including the Bitcoin Investment Trust ETF.)

 ![][9]